-Using a few different websites can really help out when it comes to finding the cheapest flight.
+Using a few different websites can help out when it comes to finding the cheapest flight.
 Not every website will have the same rates, so spending the time to check out a few different websites can save you some money.
-Google Flights, Skyscanner, and Going are a few of the major websites that can help you find the cheapest fares.
+Google Flights, Skyscanner, and Going are some major websites that can help you find the cheapest fares.

-While a direct flight is often the most popular route, it can also be the most expensive.
-Sometimes, the best deals will give you a long layover at an airport, and you can use that to your advantage!
-Spend some time exploring these cities, and make the best use of your time.
+While a direct flight is often the most popular route, it can also be expensive.
+Sometimes, the best deals will give you a long layover at an airport, which you can use to your advantage!
+Spend time exploring these cities, and make the best use of your time.

 5. Best & Cheapest Times to Fly to Iceland

-Summer is the most popular time to go to Iceland, with July and August being the two busiest months.
-Both of the times I’ve been to Iceland (October and February) were outside tourist season, which made it easier to find cheap flights.
+Summer is the most popular time to go to Iceland, with July and August being the busiest months.
+Both times I’ve been to Iceland (October and February) were outside tourist season, making it easier to find cheap flights.

-So if you have your heart set on summer in Iceland, consider maybe visiting in June, or even September, just on the edge of peak tourist season.
-You’ll most likely be getting the same experience, without the crowds and a few extra bucks in your pocket.
+So if you have your heart set on summer in Iceland, consider visiting in June or September, just on the edge of peak tourist season.
+You’ll most likely get the same experience without the crowds and a few extra bucks in your pocket.

-June is also one of the driest months in Iceland, so you could very well experience nothing but beautiful sunshine during your holiday.
+June is also one of the driest months in Iceland, so you could experience beautiful sunshine during your holiday.
 Of course, if you can brave the frigid temperatures, December through February are when you’ll find the cheapest flights to Iceland, but it comes at a much different price!

-The payoff of visiting Iceland in February is getting the opportunity to see Iceland’s dreamy landscape blanketed in snow, and of course, the potential aurora sightings.
-Both are fair trade in my opinion!
+The payoff of visiting Iceland in February is seeing Iceland’s dreamy landscape blanketed in snow and the potential aurora sightings.
+Both are fair trade, in my opinion!